wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 Before encrypting any request, client and server must establish a temporary shared secret.

-This is done using `GetTemporaryKey` API with KEM-based key exchange.
+This is done using [Create New Temporary Key](./Standard-RESTful-API.md#create-new-temporary-key) endpoint in the REST API with KEM-based key exchange.

-### GetTemporaryKeyRequest
+### Request

 ```json
 {